ESAT Chemistry: Revision Notes

 Sometimes testedC14.1

-This topic connects a metal's chemical reactivity to two key concepts: its tendency to lose electrons to form positive ions, and the difficulty of extracting the pure metal from its naturally occurring ore.
+A metal's chemical reactivity is linked to two key concepts: its tendency to lose electrons to form positive ions, and the difficulty of extracting the pure metal from its naturally occurring ore.

 Revise this topic ›Metal Displacement Reactions